Islais Creek Bridge Replacement Project

 Project Description

 The City and County of San Francisco is proposing to replace the existing Islais Creek Bridge along Third Street in San Francisco’s Bayview neighborhood.
 Construction of the proposed project would result in the replacement of the existing drawbridge with a fixed bridge and large ships would no longer be able access the Islais Creek channel west of the new bridge.
 The new bridge would accommodate a center 24-foot-wide dedicated light-rail transit (light rail) tracks, two 11-foot travel lanes in each direction, a 12-foot-wide shared pedestrian/bicycle path on the eastern side of the bridge, and a 17-foot-wide shared pedestrian/bicycle path on the western side of the bridge.
-Construction is estimated to be approximately 24 months and is projected to start in January 2027.
+Construction is estimated to be approximately 24 months and is projected to start in summer 2027.
 Throughout the construction duration, there would be no access for vehicles, the T-Third Street light rail service, or pedestrians to the bridge or Third Street between Marin Street to the north and Cargo Way to the south.
 Vehicles would be detoured around the site to other arterials.
 T-Third Street passengers would use bus shuttles in lieu of light rail service south of Islais Creek Bridge and the 15 Bayview Hunters Point Express and 91 Third Street/19th Avenue OWL buses would be detoured around the project site.

 CEQA Environmental Process - EIR